google-gemini/generative-ai-dart/README.md

 The Google Generative AI SDK for Dart allows developers to use state-of-the-art Large Language Models (LLMs) to build language applications.

+See the [API overview of Gemini][Gemini API] for more information about generative models features and behaviors.

 > [!CAUTION]
 > **Using the Google AI SDK for Dart (Flutter) to call the Google AI Gemini API
 > directly from your app is recommended for prototyping only.** If you plan to